kazajhodo/itemlabs/README.md

 ### I only have my module included in the repo, these are dependencies for the install
 Modules to install:
-npm install lodash && npm install lolapi && bower install angucomplete-alt --save
+npm install && npm install lolapi && bower install angucomplete-alt --save